noisebridge/deprecated-bureaucracy/membership/hiatus-departure-suspension.md

 Departure
 =========

-If a council-member wishes to leave the council, they have to inform the secretary.
-After leaving the council, they may rejoin by the normal procedure.
+If a Member wishes to leave the membership, they have to inform the secretary.
+After leaving the membership, they may rejoin by the normal procedure.

 Suspension
 ==========

 Noisebridge may suspend someone's membership.
-A council-member is not entitled to full participation in the consensus process around a proposal to suspend that person's council-membership.
-If a member has been suspended, they shall no longer be considered a member of Noisebridge for any purpose, including but not limited to, full participation in the consensus process.
+A Member is not entitled to full participation in the consensus process around a proposal to suspend that person's membership.
+If a Member has been suspended, they shall no longer be considered a Member of Noisebridge for any purpose, including but not limited to, full participation in the consensus process.

 Hiatus
 ======

 Noisebridge allows members to go on hiatus if they wish to temporarily suspend their membership.
-Hiatus may be used when a member will not be involved in Noisebridge for an extended period, such as if they are traveling.
+Hiatus may be used when a Member will not be involved in Noisebridge for an extended period, such as if they are traveling.

-Council-members on hiatus are not entitled to full participation in Noisebridge's consensus process.
+Members on hiatus are not entitled to full participation in Noisebridge's consensus process.

 Going on hiatus
 ---------------